 New Hampshire Car Insurance Breakdown

-New Hampshire is one of the few states that doesn’t require drivers to maintain auto insurance.
-Instead, you are only required to prove you have the money—based on state minimums—to cover an accident if you are at-fault.
+New Hampshire is one of the few states with insurance laws that don’t require vehicle owners to maintain auto insurance.
+Instead, you are only required to prove you have the money based on state minimum insurance requirements to cover an accident if you are at-fault.
 If you go the insurance route, here are the minimums your plan will need to cover for both liability coverage and uninsured/underinsured motorist coverage:

 - $25,000 for bodily injury liability/uninsured/underinsured motorist, per person per accident

 - $50,000 for bodily injury liability/uninsured/underinsured motorist,, per accident